Permafrost/TundraTN/SERVICES.md

       the SAP Adapter alias language.
     * `$queue`: the optional name of the SAP system inbound queue, required when using queued remote function calls (qRFC).
+  * `sftp`: uploads the given content to the [SFTP] server, directory and file specified by the destination [URI].
+Note that [SFTP] delivery is only supported on Integration Server versions 9.0 and higher.
+    An example [SFTP] [URI] is as follows:

+        sftp://useralias/path/file?append=true

+    Where:
+    * `useralias` identifies the Integration Server [SFTP] User Alias to be used for connecting to the destination [SFTP] server.
+    * `path` is the absolute path to the directory where the file should be written, unless it starts with "." to indicate a relative directory path, such as:

+          sftp://useralias/./path/file

+    * `file` is an optional remote file name that the content will be written to.
+If not specified, will default to the value of the bizdoc attribute `Content Name` if it exists, otherwise the internal ID of the bizdoc whose content is being delivered.
+Note that a partial filename can also be specified with just the extension part (such as `.xml`), and in this case the internal ID will be prefixed to the given extension.
+    * `append` is an optional query string boolean which if true will append the content to the given file if it already exists.
+      Defaults to false if not specified, which overwrites the given file if it already exists.
 * `$service` is an optional fully-qualified service name which, when specified, will be invoked prior to delivery, thus allowing a service to perform processing to influence the delivery (such as